MohdRas/kubernetes/Alta3Research/k8s-guide.md

 **1.The Goal (Cleaned Verbatim)**
+*  choco install vim - command to install vim on windows 11 laptop.

 * Go through all of the fundamentals of Kubernetes, everything that you need as a foundation to pass your CCAD or your CKA exam, or if you're just looking to get proficient with Kubernetes in general.